framanno/Get_next_line/README.md

 ### **Memory Allocation Failure**

 Whenever `malloc` is called, the code checks if the allocation was successful.
 If not, it returns `NULL` immediately, indicating an error.
 For instance, if `malloc` fails in `extract_line`, the function returns `NULL`.

----

-This README now provides a clear and structured overview of your project, with improved formatting and readability for GitHub users.